-First Book in the Series is available as a print version download with cover images.
+First Book in the Series is available as a print version download with cover images by clicking above link.

 The Second Book spans the years 1799 - 1811 which ushered in the Regency era.